 “I’m conscious when I smile because I have a gap between my front teeth”.
 Have you ever felt the same because of the gap you have in your front teeth?
 If you thought you were the only one facing this problem, think again because you are not alone!

 Smile is the first thing that people notice about you.
-But, what if the smile is interrupted by a small gap right in between your front teeth?
+But, what if the natural teeth are interrupted by a small gap right in between your front teeth?
 Embarrassing right?

-The gap in front teeth, called as diastema in dental terminology, is a very common problem.
+The gap in front teeth, called as diastema in dental terminology, is a very common problem but don’t worry , we have many treatment options for it.

 What Causes Gap in Front Teeth?